 Inquiries.
 The Ethics Committee shall establish a mechanism by which public servants, residents of the Town of Raymond, and others may obtain advice and counsel from the Committee regarding ethical issues that may arise from time to time.
 Upon request, the Ethics Committee may issue a written advisory opinion in response to such an inquiry.

 Complaints.
 The Ethics Committee shall have the power to investigate all written complaints that are filed; establish forms by which public servants, residents of the Town of Raymond, and others may file complaints or request that an inquiry be made; and only review complaints based on alleged violations of § 225-6 of this chapter.

 All such requests or complaints must be in writing, shall specify the provision of the code which the complainant believes was violated, and must be signed by the complainant.
 When signing the complaint, the complainant shall acknowledge in writing that he or she has read the Code of Ethics and that he or she has a good faith basis for alleging a violation of the Code of Ethics and that he or she has exhausted all other administrative avenues of relief available to him or her within Town government prior to filing a complaint with the Ethics Committee.

-Any official, board member or employee against whom a written complaint is filed shall be given a copy of the complaint and, upon written request, shall be afforded an opportunity to be heard and to present evidence to the Ethics Committee.
+Any official, board member or employee against whom a written complaint is filed shall be given a copy of the complaint and shall be afforded an opportunity to be heard and to present evidence to the Ethics Committee.